Structeezy Code Parser

 As a Bricks user, you probably use classes.
 Wether these are you own one, or from a CSS framework like o-props.

-to your elements, and even an id
+Structeezy allows you to add classes to your elements, and even an id attribute.

-if you want to keep your classes.
+Don’t forget to toggle the Strip Classes option to off if you want to keep your classes.

 Structeezy will parse your code, and create the corresponding elements in your structure tree.

-It will also register the classes as Bricks Global Classes
+It will also register the classes as Bricks Global Classes and assign them to the corresponding elements.

-Finally, it will add the id
+Finally, it will add the id attribute to the corresponding elements.

 Add custom attributes to your elements